-Stephanie Albrecht, a managing associate in Orrick's Los Angeles office, focuses her practice on regulatory and internal investigations and complex litigation.
+Stephanie Albrecht, a senior associate in Orrick's Los Angeles office, focuses her practice on regulatory and internal investigations and complex litigation.

 Stephanie has experience representing companies and individuals in SEC and DOJ investigations involving potential violations of the securities laws, the Foreign Corrupt Practices Act, the False Claims Act, and other federal and state laws.
 Stephanie also has extensive experience conducting internal investigations and representing clients in securities, trade secrets, employment, and other complex commercial litigation matters.

 Additionally, Stephanie devotes her practice to pro bono work, representing clients in adoption, immigration, and civil rights matters.

 Stephanie is a regular contributor to Orrick's Securities Litigation, Investigations and Enforcement blog and an Associate Editor of The World in US Courts: Orrick's Quarterly Review of Decisions Applying US Law to Global Business and Cross-Border Activities.

 During law school, Stephanie was a law clerk in the Division of Enforcement at the U.S. Securities and Exchange Commission.